mcrespoae/tempit/README.md

 ## Overview

-`tempit` offers a powerful and user-friendly decorator for performance analysis of Python functions.
-It allows for easy benchmarking, customizable measurement parameters, and detailed output for multiple runs and concurrent executions.
-With support for various function types and features like human-readable time formatting and automatic recursion detection, `tempit` is designed for efficient and accurate function performance measurement.
+`tempit` offers a user-friendly decorator for measuring the execution time of Python functions.
+It simplifies benchmarking with customizable parameters and detailed output for multiple runs and concurrent executions.
+Supporting various function types, `tempit` includes features like human-readable time formatting and automatic recursion detection, ensuring precise and efficient timing measurements.

 ## Installation